dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 Below we present an opinion piece of what a Scala stack can look like in 2025, if your favourite paradigm happens to be purely functional programming.
 Almost all of the options presented are not novel, and I've used them in services which are in production.

+This is also an Ode to all the people who quietly spent countless hours to bring us - for free - all the amazing open-source libraries we use (and take for granted!) every day.
+Thank you!

 # Language version

 Prior to this exercise I hand't done any Scala 3, personally or professionally.
 I've been reading and writing code for a while, so I figured picking up the new language version itself wouldn't be too much of a hassle.
 I was more worried whether all my libraries of choice would work with Scala 3, and in 2025 they all do, with a couple of exceptions I'll note in subsequent paragraphs.
-Those have adequate replacements, so for new **services**, I'd recommend defaulting to Scala 3.
+Those usually have adequate replacements, so for new **services**, I'd recommend defaulting to Scala 3.

 ## Language changes